pubnub/pubnub-mcp-server/resources/sdk_docs/python_publish-and-subscribe.md

 ##### Returns

-No return value.
+None

 ## Entities

-Subscribable objects for receiving real-time updates:
+Subscribable objects you can receive real-time updates from.

 - `PubNubChannel`
 - `PubNubChannelGroup`